 - There is a big difference between the temperature in the chimney and outside, i.e. when the need for heating is greatest. - The weather is clear and there is a good wind. - The chimney is of the proper height, i.e. Minimum 4 metres above the stove, and clear of the spine of the roof.

-2.0 Firing the stove/Using your stove
+2.0 Firing/using the stove